Discovery Of Ancient Maya Artefacts In Ritual Cave

 * Serendipity:

 Serendipity means an unplanned, fortunate discovery.
 Serendipity is a common occurrence throughout the history of product invention and scientific discovery.
-And this Mayan discovery will help scientists in a beneficial way for years if not decades to come, so serendipity really does apply here.
+This Mayan discovery will beneficially help scientists for years if not decades to come, so serendipity does apply here.